Cannabis Strains to Avoid if You Need Sleep

 Insomnia sufferers know the struggle of attempting to fall asleep after smoking a high-energy strain, the kind of hyperactive mental buzz that has you climbing the walls at 2 a.m.
 It is important to know which strains to avoid when you are using cannabis and you suffer from insomnia, or generally have a hard time getting to or staying asleep.

-Avoid High-energy Strains
+Avoid These High-energy Cannabis Strains

 Those that suffer from insomnia should avoid high-energy strains late in the day (you should also avoid caffeine and sugary snacks).
 Too much focus and energy can make falling asleep become more complicated than necessary, so avoid the following strains:

 The name Green Crack perpetuates a negative image of cannabis; some have been calling it Green Cush (with a “C”) or Cush instead.
 The plant was bred by inbreeding Skunk #1 and got its name from Snoop Dogg.
 The taste is illustrated as tropical mango-like sweetness.
 This strain is excellent for daytime use in patients suffering from fatigue, loss of appetite, stress, and depression.
 This sativa is heaven-sent for those who need motivation.
 However, Green Crack could be too much for paranoia-prone people and those with insomnia should avoid smoking this strain, especially before bed.